rafaelhuntstokes/bayesian_optimisation/docs/README.md

 This optimisation package was developed to improve the efficiency of calibrating the SNO+ scintillation photon emission timing model.
-Scintillation photons are generated according to a probabilty distribution, given empirically by:
+Scintillation photons are generated according to a probability distribution, given empirically by:

 $$ P(t) = \sum_{i=1}^4 A_i \frac{e^{-t/t_i} - e^{-t/t_r}}{t_i - t_r} $$

 The shape of this distribution is governed by the time constants, $t_i$, rise-time, $t_r$, and the relative weightings, $A_i$.
 These parameters must be optimised.

-Unfortunately, the observed PMT hit time distibutions are dependent not just on the scintillator emission time distribution.
+Unfortunately, the observed PMT hit time distributions are dependent not just on the scintillator emission time distribution.
 Other processes, such as scattering, reflections and the PMT responses themselves are convolved with the scintillator emission timing.
 Thus, it is impossible to create an analytic relationship between the timing parameters